FrancescoMar04/Siem-incident-response-lab-wazuh/phases/06-final-report.md

 ## Lessons Learned

-* Continuous monitoring is essential for early detection of threats
+* Continuous monitoring is essential for detection of threats
-* Privileged access should be strictly controlled and monitored
+* Privileged access should be (and need to be) strictly controlled and monitored
 * Correlation of multiple events is key to identifying real security incidents

 ---

 ## Conclusion

-This project demonstrates practical skills in SIEM usage, incident detection, and analysis.
+This project demonstrates my practical skills in SIEM usage, incident detection, and analysis.

-It highlights the importance of proactive monitoring and structured incident response in modern cybersecurity environments.
+It highlights the importance of proactive monitoring and structured incident response in a modern cybersecurity environments.